sudhanshu8833/Options_Trading_Bot_Angel_Broking/README.md

-##Procedure To install this on your PC -
+## Procedure To install this on your PC

  - Make Virtual env `virtualenv env`